Table of Contents

 }

-Note that you need to check whether ARAssembly.Origin exists first.
+Note that it is necessary to first check whether ARAssembly.Origin exists.

 Note

-ARAssembly.Origin only exists in sessions with motion tracking enabled.
+ARAssembly.Origin only exists in sessions where motion tracking is enabled.

-For example, the following code can obtain the RenderTexture of the physical camera image:
+For example, the following code obtains the RenderTexture of the physical camera image:

 RenderTexture renderTexture;